The Top International ETFs in Canada for November 2024

 BMO International Dividend ETF (TSE:ZDI)

-Remember that this fund's fees are higher because it is an actively managed fund, while the others are typically index funds.
+This unique fund from BMO has a bit higher fee, but also provides a higher yield for those who want exposure to international markets while collecting income.
+Remember that this fund’s fees are higher because it is an actively managed fund, while the others are typically index funds.
 The fund aims to target a yield-weighted portfolio of international equities, primarily in developed European markets.

-The fund has around $500M in assets under management and a management expense ratio of 0.44%, meaning you'll pay $4.40 per $1000 invested annually to own this fund.
+BMO International Dividend ETF (TSE:ZDI) has around $500M in assets under management and a management expense ratio of 0.44%, meaning you’ll pay $4.40 per $1000 invested annually to own this fund.
 However, investors also gain access to a 4% dividend yield, much higher than any other fund on this list.

 Novartis, Louis Vuitton, BHP Group, Rio Tinto, and Nestle make up the top 5 holdings in the fund.
 However, companies like Volkswagon, Toyota Motors, and Allianz are notable in the top 10.
 There are a total of 115 holdings inside of the fund, much smaller than any other fund on this list.